Borgna02/FLORA/README.md

 ## Project build and deploy steps
+After cloning the repository write in the terminal:

+    cd ./project

-To build and run the project use:
+To build and run the project execute:

     docker-compose up --build

-To delete all the containers use:
+To delete all the containers execute:

     docker-compose down -v